These instructions are valid when connecting to the BCNet Wireless network only.

 If you have questions or problems, please contact IT Support.

-Beloit College offers wireless network access in most academic and administrative buildings.
-Coverage ranges from 50% access to nearly 100% in these buildings.
-Wireless also is accessible outside of Pearsons with significant outdoor coverage.
+Beloit College offers wireless network access in all academic and administrative buildings.
+Wireless also is accessible outside of Pearsons and the residential quad with significant outdoor coverage.

-Wireless coverage exists in half of the residential buildings on campus.
-Please see the list of buildings below.
+Wireless coverage exists in the residential buildings on campus.
 Personal wireless routers are not allowed in the buildings that have wireless coverage, but are supported in other buildings.
 Please refer to our Personal Wireless Router Policy for more information.